Humanitariansai/Humanitarians-AI-Google-AdWords/README.md

 For more information about Humanitarians AI, visit [humanitarians.ai](https://www.humanitarians.ai/)

-## Campaign Structure
+## Campaign Structure & Compliance

 This repository is organized into campaign folders, each containing targeted keywords, ad copy, and audience segmentation strategies.
-The campaigns are designed to reach specific audiences interested in AI ethics, education, research, and social impact.
+Every campaign maintains full compliance with Google Ad Grants requirements:

+- **Mission-Based Focus**: All campaigns exclusively promote our nonprofit's core educational and research programs with no commercial or unrelated services
+- **Structured Ad Groups**: Each campaign contains at least two active ad groups with closely related keywords to ensure targeting precision and maintain quality scores
+- **Keyword Quality**: No single-word or overly generic keywords are used in any campaign
+- **Performance Optimization**: Campaigns are structured to maintain the minimum 5% account-wide click-through rate (CTR)
+- **Ad Extensions**: Each campaign utilizes multiple sitelink ad extensions to enhance visibility and user experience

 ### Core Programs & Campaigns